 - Skip The Elevator

-Next time you need to head up a floor, skip the elevator and take the stairs instead!
-Climbing up stairs is an easy way to get your heart pumping and burn calories.
-You can even take it a step further and try to book a hotel room on a lower floor and try to take the stairs even while on vacation.
+Next time you need to head up the floor, skip the elevator and take the stairs instead!
+Climbing upstairs is an easy way to get your heart pumping and stretch your body.

 - Stand During Meetings